 You will make them an offer that allows the owner to walk away from the property without further damaging their finances, and if they accept, you will have them sign a contract permitting you to purchase the property at that price.
 Then you will assign the contract over to the new buyer at a higher price and collect the difference as a fee.
 The new investor will purchase the property and finance any necessary renovations.

 As a result, wholesaling allows you to earn substantial fees without purchasing a property, making it less risky than other investment strategies.
-But it still takes a thorough understanding of the local market and a solid strategy to work effectively.
+However it still takes a thorough understanding of the local market and a solid strategy to work effectively.

 Many beginners partner with a wholesale mentor to make the process more approachable.
 While a mentor isn't entirely necessary, it will help you avoid costly mistakes and start making money sooner.
 A mentor can show you the ropes and introduce you to people in their network who may benefit your wholesale real estate business.